ABhismart098/Portfolyio/README.md

 # Portfolyio
-This project basic useing a mern stack
+This project uses a Mern stack
-This project basic useing a react tecnology for a frontend For a Backend useing a Node js and Express js
+This project uses react technology for a frontend
+For a Backend using a Node js and Express js
-For Databases useing a MongoDB
+For Databases using a MongoDB